Table of Contents

 Ruth 1:19-22 NIV

-Even though Naomi tried to push both her daughters-in-law away, Ruth refused to be shut out.
+Even though Naomi tried to push both of her daughters-in-law away, Ruth refused to be shut out.
 No matter how many tactics Naomi used to keep her at a distance, Ruth stood her ground.
-She loved and believed in her, so nothing Naomi could have done would push her away.
-Even when Naomi was bitter and mean, Ruth stuck by her side.
+She loved and believed in her.
+She also believed in the God of the Israelites, a faith she undoubtedly learned from Naomi.
+Though Naomi was wrestling with pain, bitterness, and heartbreak, she was a woman of faith.
+She was just struggling through a low point.
+Trusting God in difficult times doesn’t mean being perfect; it just means being honest and never giving up.

 One day Ruth’s mother-in-law Naomi said to her, “My daughter, I must find a home for you, where you will be well provided for.”